Shirley MacLaine to receive AFI lifetime award

-Oscar-winning actress Shirley MacLaine will be honored with the American Film Institute's Lifetime Achievement Award, the group announced on Sunday.
+Oscar-winning actress Shirley MacLaine will be honoured with the American Film Institute's Lifetime Achievement Award, the group announced on Sunday.

 "Shirley MacLaine is a powerhouse of personality that has illuminated screens large and small across six decades," Howard Stringer, chairman of AFI's board of trustees, said in a statement.